Ahmed-sudo-eng/alx-higher_level_programming/0x0B-python-input_output/README.md

-0-read_file.py: a function that reads a text file (UTF8) and prints it to stdout
+0-read_file.py: Python script that reads a text file (UTF8) and prints it to stdout

-1-write_file.py: a function that writes a string to a text file (UTF8) and return the number of characters written
+1-write_file.py: Python script that writes a string to a text file (UTF8) and return the number of characters written

-2-append_write.py: a function that appends a string at the end of a text file (UTF8) and returns the number of characters added
+2-append_write.py: Python script that appends a string at the end of a text file (UTF8) and returns the number of characters added

-3-to_json_string.py: a function that returns the JSON representation of an object (string)
+3-to_json_string.py: Python script that returns the JSON representation of an object (string)

-4-from_json_string.py: a function that return an object (Python data structure) represented by a JSON string
+4-from_json_string.py: Python script that return an object (Python data structure) represented by a JSON string

-5-save_to_json_file.py: a function that writes an Object to a text file, using a JSON representation
+5-save_to_json_file.py: Python script that writes an Object to a text file, using a JSON representation

-6-load_from_json_file.py: a function that creates an object from a "JSON" file
+6-load_from_json_file.py: Python script that creates an object from a "JSON" file

+7-add_item.py: Python script that adds all arguments to a Python list, and then save them to a file